ZeroDumb/ethics-journal/src/content/blog/ethics-before-skill.md

 **Talent is not what makes you dangerous.
 Intent is.**

 Stay sharp.
 Stay grounded.
 Stay curious.
-Stay good.
+Stay loud.

 ---